Creyent/Docker-Symfony-Env/README.md

 - DB-Data Volume (MySQL data persist)
 - PHP 7
 - Apache2
+- Composer
+- Timezone according to `.env` file
 - MySQL
-- PHPMyAdmin (for database administration, yu can easily remove it)
+- PHPMyAdmin

-Build on a docker-compose.yml file.
+Built on a docker-compose.yml file.

 Note: This environment configuration was made on Windows 10, on Linux the shared folders are not setted before because it works out of the box.
 The usual IP used for docker is (192.168.99.100), if differs please replace for your setup.